-No student will be in the building before 7:00 a.m. or after 3:45 p.m. unless requested by a teacher or participating in a supervised activity.
+Building hours will be posted outside the Office.
+No student will be in the building before or after these hours unless requested by a teacher or participating in a supervised activity

 CAFETERIA

 Students are expected to behave in an appropriate manner while in the cafeteria.
 Students are responsible for maintaining their table, the area around their table, and for disposing all trays, plates, and trash in the designated cans.